roytang/blog/content/post/2020/03/covid19/index.md

 Since it is the Holy Week long weekend, and updating this everyday is getting tiresome, I might skip a few days and maybe resume on Easter Sunday.
 Unless something outlandish happens, which is not outside the realm of possibility!

+### Sunday, April the 12th

+Today is Easter Sunday, and coincidentally marks one month since the lockdown/ECQ was originally announced.

+The past couple of days, word came out that a certain QC hospital was having trouble with a lack of body bags for handling cadavers.
+Insider reports say that bodies are piling up and they're running out of places to put them, and that the hospital got an order to underreport the deaths.
+The DOH got wind of this and immediately issued a statement denying the rumors.
+The hospital came out with a statement denying they are running out of body bags, but later admitted that their morgue is over capacity because of an unusually high number of unclaimed body bags.
+Apparently there was an order to hospitals to report deaths first to the DOH before anyone else, so maybe that order was misinterpreted which led to the underreporting deaths rumor.
+In any case, if one hospital is struggling with deaths, it's likely other hospitals are too, which is worrying.

+My parents haven't seen their grandkids all together since February, so today we set up a zoom call with everyone so we can enjoy their company.
+It was expectedly a lot of chaos, but the kids had a lot of energy and we had fun and the grandparents enjoyed the quality time, so that's something.
+It's highly unlikely we'll get to see each other until late May at the earliest, so this was the next best thing.

+As of tonight, we are at 4648 (+220 today, +572 since Thursday) cases and 297 (+50 today, +94 since Thursday) deaths.
+This is now the record for most deaths/day, but it's possible that some death reporting may have been delayed due to the holiday weekend.

+Worldwide, cases are now at 1.8 million and deaths more than 100,000.

 To be continued...